search-opt-crew/DISCOTANGO/README.md

 As you can see above, DISCOTANGO prefers the `dsc` prefix for all non-static symbols. `other_args` depends upon the specific function called. *Note that `other_args` is not variadic, the ellipses are just for description*. `dsc_options` is a struct containing common parameters to function calls, including an RNG, and constructor/destructors for any data.

+Each exported function should be defined in its own `.c` and `.h` file.
+Naming should be `lowercase-with-hyphens`.

 ## External Libraries

 Use as many as you want!
 Just put them in the [libs](libs/) directory and add them to the [Makefile](Makefile) (talk to Danny if you don't know how).
 Make sure the licenses aren't screwy.

+## Testing

+We need a unit test suite!
+We're not releasing any code without testing, and no algorithm is to be checked off below until tests are made and pass.
+There seem to be plenty of C unit test frameworks on the internet, but none of them seem any good.
+We'll need to figure this out when we start finishing off algorithms.

 # Hit List